ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kafka/kafka_aws.md

 ```
 ## Configure three node Zookeeper cluster through Ansible

-Using a text editor, save the code below to in a file called `zookeeper_cluster.yaml`.
+Using a text editor, save the code below in a file called `zookeeper_cluster.yaml`.
 It will install the Zookeeper and the required dependencies.
 This is the YAML file for the Ansible playbook.
 ```console
 - hosts: zookeeper1, zookeeper2, zookeeper3
   become: True